riensonck/BCI2020/README.md

 # Project CAED
-Project repo for Case Studies in the Analyses of Experimental Data (CAED)
+Project repo for Case Studies in the Analysis of Experimental Data (CAED)

 ## Contributors
 Rien Sonck